 Bread Ideas

-You expect bread to hang out with hearty soup.
+Any type of bread can hang out with hearty soup.
 They are better together.
 With the plethora of bread choices, your butternut squash soup meal will always feel fresh.

 Crusty Bread